bluehawk27/medmento_final/README.md

 ##How it works

+####Front end

+1. once logged in, a user can set a new reminder by clicking on the "Set A Reminder" button in the top left.

+2. after adding the reminder details, and clicking save, the reminder event gets saved in the rails api data base.

+3. similarly, editing or deleting a reminder on the front end updates or destroys the corresponding event in the back end.

+####Back End

 1. every 10 seconds (as set by the developers of this app), Clockwork checks the rails api database for a reminder event that matches the current time (i.e., Time.now).

 2. when it finds a matching event, clockwork invokes Sidekiq and sends it the event's corresponding data.